 Escape ramps have been built on many steep mountain downgrades.
 Escape ramps are made to stop runaway vehicles safely without injuring drivers and passengers.
-Escape ramps use a long bed of loose, soft material to slow a runaway vehicle, sometimes in combination with an upgrade.
+Escape ramps use a long bed of loose soft material to slow a runaway vehicle, sometimes in combination with an upgrade.

 Know escape ramp locations on your route.
-Signs show drivers where ramp are located.
-Escape ramps save lives, equipment and cargo.
+Signs show drivers where ramps are located.
+Escape ramps save lives, equipment, and cargo.
+Use them if you lose your brakes.